The National Tramway Museum in Crich Tramway Village in Derbyshire

 A Tram Arriving at Wakebridge

 The Glory Mine stop is a new one at the far end of the line from Town End.
 Visitors can now dismount and follow a path to the Sherwood Foresters Memorial, which overlooks the village.
+From the top of the memorial, it is possible to see the entire museum below.

 The museum has a range of trams, many of which have been restored, a process which typically costs several hundred thousand pounds, with some still undergoing restoration.
 The trams are predominately British in origin, but some are from other countries.
 Not all are on site, as they are loaned out to other places across the country.